 Processed, noise-free images might pass for chromatograms, if Pfizer’s practice was simply to make results legible for regulators that wouldn’t necessarily have used the tools in question, and if raw results could be provided on request (both these pdfs are more reader-friendly than the raw experiment results included in the Nonclinical and Clinical Overviews, for example).

-But Western blots are subject to strict research taboos in terms of showing valid images, which will have a distinct “melting” character and generally pack in circumstantial markers that can help third parties detect fraud— markers which are erased by computer touch-up, if that is what took place here.
+But Western blots are subject to strict research taboos in terms of showing valid images, which will have a distinct “melting” character and generally pack in circumstantial markers that can help third parties detect fraud2 — markers which are erased by computer touch-up, if that is what took place here.

 For this reason, tools to computer-process